usaid-cs/yesterday-i-learned/random.md

 - [Slack](https://en.wikipedia.org/wiki/Slack_Technologies) is the fastest company to receive a billion dollar valuation.
 Its chat room thing uses `<div contenteditable="true">` as the message container.
 - [Five-year survival rate](https://en.wikipedia.org/wiki/Five-year_survival_rate) can be absolute or relative.
 Absolute, if you just look at the percentage of patients that survive after five years.
 Relative, if you compare those people with the absolute survival rate of similar but uninfected population.
 If you get something cool like [sickle cell anemia](https://en.wikipedia.org/wiki/Sickle-cell_disease), your relative survival rate might be higher than 100%.
 - "Static typing vs dynamic typing" isn't a useful topic to argue about because [each language has its optimal point of productivity for the percentage of code that is statically typed.](https://blog.merovius.de/2017/09/12/diminishing-returns-of-static-typing.html) The Python sweet spot is much lower than the Java sweet spot, startups may have different requirements than NASA, and it matters also how many lines of code you have.
-- There is [a line in China](http://www.didichuxing.com/en/press-blog/suvzicxv.html) at which the population suddenly drops.
-Reproduce this in Google Maps by drawing a line from 怒江 to 北京.
 - Waffle shirts have a waffle-like texture.
 [These](http://wafflemagazine.com/wp-content/uploads/2015/09/waffleshirt.jpg) are not waffle shirts.
 - The week came about because the week is a quarter of a lunar cycle.
 - ["Hello Kitty is not a cat.
 She's a cartoon character,"](http://people.com/celebrity/hello-kitty-is-not-a-cat/) said creator of Hello Kitty.